 - Technical Specification Task Force (TSTF)-505 Reviews - Description: These submittals request changes to Technical Specifications (TSs) for the adoption of Risk-Informed Technical Specification Task Force (RITSTF) Initiative 4b, specifically "TSTF-505 Revision 1, Provide Risk-Informed Extended Completion Times."
-This effort is associated with NEI 06-09, "Risk-Informed Technical Specifications Initiative 4b, Risk-Managed Technical Specifications Guidelines," - O Justification: During review of the Vogtle pilot license amendment requests (LAR) for a risk-informed TS Completion time (RICT) program, a number of issues were raised by NRC staff.
+This effort is associated with NEI 06-09, "Risk-Informed Technical Specifications Initiative 4b, Risk-Managed Technical Specifications Guidelines." - O Justification: During review of the Vogtle pilot license amendment requests (LAR) for a risk-informed TS Completion time (RICT) program, a number of issues were raised by NRC staff.
 These issues resulted in the suspension of TSTF-505 to allow necessary revisions to the process.
 The NRC has been working with the TSTF group and other stakeholders to resolve the issues and lift the suspension.
-The five LARs currently under review are being reviewed on a plant-specific basis in parallel with revision of TSTF-505.
-Four of the five LARs have been supplemented to address the issues raised with TSTF-505.
+The four LARs currently under review are being reviewed on a plant-specific basis in parallel with revision of TSTF-505.
+All of the LARs have been supplemented to address the issues raised with TSTF-505.
 The supplements represent significant additional information and modifications to the licensee implementation of a RICT program.
 Although not a complete reset of the review, the additional information and changes to the LARs have added time to the review schedule and may result in the need for additional clarification requests.
-One licensee (Diablo Canyon) has yet to supplement its submittals to address the issues.

 Current Reviews Age (Months)

-Turkey Point Units 3 & 4 39
+Turkey Point Units 3 & 4 40

-Saint Lucie Units 1 & 2 39
+Saint Lucie Units 1 & 2 40

-Calvert Cliffs Unit 1 & 2 25
+Calvert Cliffs Unit 1 & 2 26

-Palo Verde Units 1, 2, & 3 32
+Palo Verde Units 1, 2, & 3 33

-Diablo Canyon Units 1 & 2 52